 I’ve talked about the many benefits of dandelion in the past, one particular quality being its ability to help detoxify the liver.
 Our liver acts as the ‘gatekeeper’ to the body, filtering out toxins, hormones, food, heavy metals, and other substances we come into contact with in our everyday lives.
 If the liver isn’t able to perform its job effectively, it can cause problems down the track.

-I recently discovered the amazingness which is: Dandelion lattes.
+I recently discovered the amazingness which is: Dandelion Lattes.

 After finishing a long hike with my twin sister in the Blue Mountains, we decided to visit a café in Katoomba for brunch, and I noticed they had a dandelion latte on the menu.
 I ordered mine with almond milk, took a sip, and Oh.
 My.
 Gosh.
 I didn’t want the drink to ever end.